-In this article we’ll explore what causes panic attacks, some of the symptoms associated with them, and how hypnotherapy can help to either reduce the frequency or eliminate them altogether.
+In this article, we’ll explore what causes panic attacks, the symptoms they bring, and how hypnotherapy for panic attacks can help reduce their frequency—or eliminate them altogether.

 What is a panic attack and what are the symptoms

-A panic attack is a sudden onset of intense fear or discomfort that reaches a peak within minutes and can include physical, psychological, and cognitive symptoms.
-These can include:
+A panic attack is a sudden and intense feeling of fear or discomfort that peaks within minutes and brings a host of physical symptoms and mental distress.
+These may include:

 What’s the difference between a panic attack and a panic disorder?